knetikmedia/knetikcloud-csharp-net35-client/docs/PaymentsTransactionsApi.md

 Refund a payment transaction, in full or in part

 Will not allow for refunding more than the full amount even with multiple partial refunds.
 Money is refunded to the payment method used to make the original payment.
-Payment method must support refunds.
+Payment method must support refunds. <br><br><b>Permissions Needed:</b> PAYMENTS_ADMIN

 ### Example
 ```csharp